 Audiophile bass Tannoy Edinburgh.
 Bass is always a problem in the audiophile world.
 And this is why I have written this Audiophile bass Tannoy Edinburgh article.
-This is a true story and all part of the learning curve!
-I know from experience how hard getting the correct amount of bass.
+A true story, and all part of the learning curve.
+Know from experience how hard getting the correct amount of bass.
 And, the correct sound from the Tannoy Edinburgh.
 There is either too little bass or not quite enough bass.
 And a problem to get it just right.

 The picture at the top of the page is the Edinburgh’s that I am writing this ‘Audiophile bass Edinburgh’ article about.
 They were purchased from a colleague in the, UK, but when setting up, I was not happy with the sound.

 I planned to find three different crossovers and compare them with the original Tannoy crossover and see if I could improve my sound in any way.

 The first crossover I found (which seemed to fit the bill) was from a gentleman who lived in Romania.
-I found this on eBay UK and exchanged a dozen emails with the owner.
+I saw this on eBay UK and exchanged a dozen emails with the owner.
 We got on very well and went ahead with the purchase which arrived a week later.

-The crossovers were hand-built using excellent components and crossed over at about 1K.
-I was very pleased with my purchase and excited to hear the results.
+The crossovers were hand-built using high-quality components and crossed over at about 1K.
+I was delighted with my purchase and excited to hear the results.
 I could hardly wait to turn on my amp.
-Unfortunately, the crossover did not make much of a difference to my sound and did not do what I have expected.
-I wanted more bass but it was still lacking and so the search for a better crossover continued.
+Unfortunately, the crossover did not make much of a difference.
+And, did not do what I have expected.
+I wanted more bass, but it was still lacking, and so the search for a better crossover continued.

 I bought this crossover from a Tannoy expert in London.
-It came from a friend of a friend and was made for me.
-This was a very simple crossover and components used were the best of the best.
-Even the cables were pure silver and made to a certain length.
+It came from a friend of a friend and made for me.
+And, was a straightforward crossover and components used were the best of the best.
+Even the cables were pure silver and built to a certain length.
 At this time, I was using these crossovers for a pair of Tannoy 3811 filled into GRF cabinets.